Communities

 (d) Vermicelli is the macaroni product the units of which are cord-shaped (not tubular) and not more than 0.06 inch in diameter.

-However, hundreds if not thousands of different kinds of pasta are commonly available, both fresh and dried.
+However, hundreds—if not thousands—of different kinds of pasta are commonly available, both fresh and dried.
 If the pasta selection in your nearest market is unacceptable, find another market or order online.

 History

-Why does this post require moderator attention?
+Why does this post require attention from curators or moderators?

 You might want to add some details to your flag.